No minister present, Punjab farmers boycott meeting on new farm laws | Politics

 "No proper discussion took place.
 Neither Union agriculture minister nor junior ministers were present to hear our concerns.
 We asked why the minister is not meeting us, why the government is playing double standards by calling us here and ministers holding virtual meetings in Punjab.
 There was no proper response," Darshan Pal, member of the coordination committee of 29 farmers' organisations, told PTI after the meeting.
 Since there was no response from Agriculture Secretary Sanjay Agrawal, who was chairing the meeting, farmers' organisations decided to boycott the meeting, he said.

 "We knew the secretary had no authority and there is no point discussing it with him.
 We decided to boycott," he added.
-Bharati Kissan Union State President Joginder Singh in a representative made to the government has demanded repeal of the recent farm laws, legally ensure minimum support price (MSP) for crops, implementation of recommendations of the Swaminathan Commission among others.
+Bharati Kissan Union State President Joginder Singh in a representation made to the government has demanded the repeal of the recent farm laws, legally ensure minimum support price (MSP) for crops and the implementation of the Swaminathan Commission recommendations among others.

 ALSO READ